Study Guide for Getting Sent to Siberia

 Rule #3: Be open to new experiences and take people up on invitations to travel outside of cities.
 It is often true that the most preserved cultural places are found in the countryside.
 But be smart about travel, don’t compromise your safety or do anything you will later regret.

-If Siberia were to claim independence from Russia, it would still be the largest country in the world (bigger than America, Alaska, AND Western Europe combined) and would be one of the wealthiest in natural resources.
-It includes:
+Little known fact: If Siberia were to claim independence from Russia, it would still be the largest country in the world (bigger than America, Alaska, AND Western Europe combined) and would be one of the wealthiest in natural resources.

 - The deepest freshwater lake in the world, Lake Baikal (which holds 25% of the world’s freshwater!) and three of the world’s largest rivers